nickangtc/nickang-blog-gatsby/content/blog/2019-10-20-october-how-i-changed-my-relationship-with-instagram/index.md

 ---
-title: "October: How I changed my relationship with Instagram"
+title: "How I changed my relationship with Instagram"
 date: "2019-10-20"
 ---